akshitagupta15june/Face-X/Recognition-Algorithms/Face recognition using ICA (Independent Component Analysis)/Readme.md

 This removes both the first and the second order statistics of the data; both the mean and covariances are set to zero and the variances are equalized.
-The full transform from the zero-mean input was calculated as the product of the sphering matrix and the learned matrix, WI = W * Wz.
+The full transform from the zero-mean input was calculated as the product of the sphering matrix and the learned matrix,` WI = W * Wz`.
 The pre-whitening filter in the ICA algorithm has the Mexican-hat shape of retinal ganglion cell receptive fields which remove much of the variability due to lighting.

 ## 2. INDEPENDENT COMPONENT REPRESENTATIONS OF FACE IMAGES

 ### 1. Statistically independent basis images
-To find a set of statistically independent basis images for the set of faces, we separated the independent components of the face images according to the image synthesis model of Figure 2.
-The face images in X were assumed to be a linear mixture of an unknown set of statistically independent source images S, where A is an unknown mixing matrix.
-The sources were recovered by a matrix of learned filters, WI, which produced statistically independent outputs, U. This synthesis model is related to that used to perform blind separation on an unknown mixture of auditory signals1 and to separate the sources of EEG signals7 and fMRI image
+To find a set of statistically independent basis images for the set of faces, we separated the independent components of the face images according to the image synthesis model of  The face images in X were assumed to be a linear mixture of an unknown set of statistically independent source images S, where A is an unknown mixing matrix.
+The sources were recovered by a matrix of learned filters, WI, which produced statistically independent outputs, U. This synthesis model is related to that used to perform blind separation on an unknown mixture of auditory signals1 and to separate the sources of ` EEG signals7` and ` fMRI image`

 <img src="https://github.com/Vi1234sh12/Face-X/blob/master/Recognition-Algorithms/Face%20recognition%20using%20ICA%20(Independent%20Component%20Analysis)/Images/ICA-InfoMax-algorithm-Image-synthesis-model-for-architecture-I.png" align="right" />